milospajic/catalog-service/README.md

 Open terminal and go to project's home directory

-To start the app run:
+To start the app, run:

 `./gradlew bootRun`